You're in Love, Charlie Brown: Home media

 The special was first released on home video in 1981 on RCA's SelectaVision CED format as part of the A Charlie Brown Festival compilation.
 The special was released on VHS by Kartes Video Communications in 1987.
 It was also paired with Snoopy's Getting Married, Charlie Brown on a 2-pack in 1989.
 Paramount Home Media Distribution would release the special along with It's Your First Kiss, Charlie Brown on the Snoopy Double Feature: Volume 4 VHS on January 11, 1995.

 Along with the special It's Your First Kiss, Charlie Brown, this was released to DVD as a bonus feature on the Be My Valentine, Charlie Brown-Remastered Deluxe Edition DVD on January 15, 2008.
 On July 7, 2009, it was re-released on DVD, in remastered form as part of the DVD box set, "Peanuts 1960s Collection."
 It was released on the Happiness is Peanuts: Friends Forever DVD on December 27, 2011.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.